-ACC-38 - Managerial Accounting
+ACC-38 - Managerial Accounting 3 units CSU

 Prerequisite: ACC-1A.

 Conceptual and technical analysis of accounting information used by managers as they carry out their planning, controlling and decision-making responsibilities.
 Includes coverage of just-in-time systems, activity-based costing, flexible manufacturing systems, computer-integrated performance measures and the impact of automation on capital budgeting decisions.
 54 hours lecture.